ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterGeometryModelPlugin.rst

 IRadarClutterGeometryModelPlugin
 ================================

-.. py:class:: IRadarClutterGeometryModelPlugin
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterGeometryModelPlugin

    object

    Do not use this interface, as it is deprecated.
 Use IAgScatteringPointProviderPlugin interface instead.
 Provides access to the properties and methods defining a radar clutter geometry plugin model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterGeometryModelPlugin

 Overview
 --------